d-led/luajit_vs_lua/README.md

 # Lua vs. LuaJIT #

-* a simple benchmark (currently, only for windows, but the config is easily extensible)
+* a simple, self-contained benchmark (currently, only for windows, but the config is easily extensible)
 * based on a shared benchmark code